standardgalactic/chatbot/README.md

 # note.
 Do not know what this does yet, but it sounds interesting.

-Maybe, I will try it after work.
+Maybe I will try it after work.